YumengWang0/YumengWang0.github.io/_pages/main.md

 ---

 ## **Actively Seeking Opportunities**
+Feel free to reachout
 Available for **full-time roles starting May 2026** (or **part-time roles starting 2026**).
 Open to: **Data Scientist • Quantitative Analyst • AI/ML Engineer • Research Scientist**

 ---

 ## **Bio**
 Hi there!
-My name is Yumeng (pronunciation; similar to “Yoomung”).
+My name is Yumeng (pronunciation: similar to “Yoomung”).
 I am a fifth-year Ph.D. student advised by [Dr. Yanzhi Zhang](https://web.mst.edu/~zhangyanz/) in the [Department of Mathematics and Statistics](https://math.mst.edu/) at **Missouri University of Science and Technology**, with a strong background in **applied mathematics, scientific computing, and artificial intelligence**.

 My research interests lie in the intersection of **deep learning** and **computational mathematics**.
 Specifically, I am exploring the deep learning algorithm to address challenges in computational mathematics (PDEs), with a broad application in digital twins and control problem, including area:

-- **Scientific machine learning**
+- **Scientific machine learning (AI4PDE)**
 - **Neural operators & foundation models for PDEs**
 - **Reduced-order modeling**
 - **Generative modeling**
 - **Numerical algorithms in solving PDEs**

-Beyond my research in scientific machine learning, I have a solid foundation in general machine learning and applied AI.
-I have hands-on experience with core ML algorithms, as well as modern techniques in computer vision, natural language processing, and reinforcement learning.
-Besides, my background spans on the industry applications, including credit scoring, time-series forecasting, and large-scale data analytics—demonstrating a broad and adaptable ML skill set.
+Beyond my research in scientific machine learning, I have a solid foundation in **general machine learning** and **applied AI**.
+I have hands-on experience with core ML algorithms, as well as modern techniques in **computer vision, natural language processing, and reinforcement learning**.
+Besides, my background spans on the **industry applications**, including credit scoring, time-series forecasting, and large-scale data analytics—demonstrating a broad and adaptable ML skill set.

 ## News
-- [12/2025] 🎉 Passed the Comprehensive exam!

 - [05/2025] Our paper "Convolutional neural network-based reduced-order modeling for parametric nonlocal PDEs" has been accepted by Computer Methods in Applied Mechanics and Engineering